About the author ⁄ CTBA

 CHRB Meeting Advisory

-From CHRB ARCADIA, Calif.
-(Jan.
-21, 2018) — The California Horse Racing Board will conduct its regular monthly meeting Thursday, January 25, at Santa Anita Park beginning at 9:30 a.m.
-The public is encouraged to attend.
-An audio-only webcast of the Board meeting can be heard through a link on the CHRB website (webcast).
+From CHRB The California Horse Racing Board will conduct its regular monthly meeting Thursday, July 12, at Los Alamitos Race Course beginning at 9:30 a.m.
+The Board will immediately recess into a closed session.
+The public portion of the meeting will begin after the end of closed session.
+An audio-only webcast of the public meeting can be heard through a link on the CHRB website (webcast).
 The Board meeting agenda and supporting package of materials are available on the website. ...

 Read More →